nats-io/nats-pure.rb/docs/service_api.md

 ## Endpoints

-An endpoint encapsulates the service logic and creates a subscription underneath it:
+An endpoint encapsulates the service logic and creates a subscription to handle the requests:

 ```ruby
 service.endpoints.add(name, options) do |message|